Guide to a Perfect trip in Egypt!

 Inside the temple of Amun, there are two water wells that were functioning as a Nilometer, the gadget that the ancient Egyptians used to measure the height of the water in the river Nile to get ready for the harvest season.

-This is besides the royal necropolis that dates to the period of the 21st and the 22nd dynasties where many golden and silver items were unearthed and they are now put on display in the Egyptian Museum of Antiquities and they are called “The Treasures of Tanis”.
+This is beside the royal necropolis that dates to the period of the 21st and the 22nd dynasties where many golden and silver items were unearthed and they are now put on display in the Egyptian Museum of Antiquities and they are called “The Treasures of Tanis”.

 What the tourists can view in Tanis today is a number of historical establishments that include a number of temples including the Temple of Amun, the Temple of Mut, the Temple of Khonsu, and the Easter Temple.